-Does your inbox feel out of control?
-We introduce you to the solution we helped to create.
-An assistant who works with any email clients to make your days more productive.
-Be the master of your time
+We helped entrepreneur Mohit Mamoria to bring Mailman to life, an email assistant who works with any email clients to make your days more productive.

 At this point in the digital era, almost everyone has multiple email addresses and receives far more emails than they may ever be able to read.
 The idea of needing another life just to manage all this information haunts us all too often.
 The number of unread messages continues to grow day by day.
 During 2020, your inbox has probably reached all-time records, with the consequent stress that these numbers produce, especially if email is a fundamental tool in your professional life.